Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1

 which are shown in Fig. \ref{fig:profiles} for a sample of tomographic bins and $\mathcal{S}/\mathcal{N}$ bins.
 The brackets refer to the mean measurement in the above expression, and the right term involving $N_{\rm peaks}^{\rm data/sim}$ normalises the profiles.
 It is clear from this figure that the largest peaks are generally more severely affected by this boost factor correction, however the size of effect varies across redshift in a non-trivial manner.
-For example, the fourth tomographic is less affected than the second or the third.
+For example, the fourth tomographic bin is less affected than the second or the third.
 In absence of source-lens coupling these profiles would be flat.
 The excess of galaxies in these profiles are for the most part cluster members; their shapes are therefore not sheared by the foreground matter over-density and only dilute the lensing signal.
 We compensate for this by up-weighting the shear signal following the profile, which is most efficiently done by modifying the filter $Q(r)$ in identified peaks as:

 and re-evaluate the peak height with Eq. (\ref{eq:Q}).
 Fig. \ref{fig:N_peaks_boost} shows the ratio between the corrected and original peak function in the four auto-tomographic bins (similar results are obtained with the cross-bins).
 The effect if generally small, however it approaches the $1\sigma$ level in some isolated data elements.
-The boost factor is included in our fiducial analysis, and has been applied to the data points shown in Fig. \ref{fig:N_peaks}.
+The boost factor is included in our fiducial analysis, and has been applied to the data points shown in Fig. \ref{fig:N_peaks}, bypassing the need to forward-model the source-lens coupling at all cosmological points.
 Following the method used in the previous sections, we isolate its impact on our cosmological inference by optionally removing this correction factor.

 Fig. \ref{fig:corr_factors} summarises all the correction factors we can include in our cosmology inference, from IA, mass resolution, baryons and no-boost.
 Our fiducial analysis includes none of them, since their overall impact is relatively minor and many of these effects act in opposite directions.